-1. To make 1 cup of clarified butter you'll need 1¼ cup of butter.
-(You will lose approximately 25% of the original butter's total volume when clarifying.)
+To make 1 cup of clarified butter you'll need 1¼ cup of butter.
+(You will lose about 25 percent of the original butter's total volume when clarifying.)

-2. Place butter in a saucepan over a very low heat.
+1. Melt the Butter: Place butter in a heavy-bottomed saucepan over a very low heat.
 Let the butter melt slowly, do not stir the butter while it is melting.

-3. As the butter melts, it will separate into three layers.
-The top layer is a thin layer of foam, the middle layer contains the bulk of the liquid (weighing in at about 80% of the total), and the bottom layer is where the water and most of the milk solids are.
+2. Separate the Milk Solids from the Butter Fat: As the butter melts, it will separate into three layers.
+The top layer is a thin layer of foam, the middle layer is clear and golden and contains the bulk of the liquid (weighing in at about 80% of the total), and the bottom layer is where the water and most of the milk solids are.
 This natural separation is what makes clarifying possible.

-4. Skim the foam off the surface of the butter, discard the foam.
-Be cautious to avoid dipping the ladle into the butterfat while skimming, as the fat should remain intact.
+3. Skim the Foam: Skim the foam off the surface of the butter, discard the foam.
+Avoid dipping the ladle into the butterfat while skimming, as the fat should remain intact.

 Pour your newly clarified butter to a separate container, and discard the water and small amount of remaining milk fat.

-7. If the clarified butter sits for a moment, you might notice more foam float to the top; use a spoon or pour your clarified butter through a fine mesh strainer and cheesecloth to remove this last bit of foam.
+As your clarified butter sits, you might notice more foam float to the top; use a spoon or pour your clarified butter through a fine mesh strainer and cheesecloth to remove this last bit of foam.